bryandeagle/fitness-dashboard/README.md

 Get your Fitbit `user_id` by going to [fitbit.com](https://fitbit.com/) and clicking your profile in the top-right and looking at the url. it should be of the format `https://fitbit.com/user/<user_id>`.
 Get your app's `client_id` and `client_secret` from [dev.fitbit.com/apps](https://dev.fitbit.com/apps).

-Then authorize the app by running `get-token.py`.
-It will add more necessary keys to the `secrets.json` file.
+When the app first runs, it uses the `client_id` and `client_secret` to obtain an *access token* via Oauth2.
+You have to authorize the app to access your user account by going to the link printed to the console.

 ## Contributing